pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

     ![Adding a deploy token to a GitLab repository](../../../images/gitlab-deploy-token.png)

-1. Click **Create deploy token** > save the token immediately to provide to Pantheon Support.
+1. Click **Create deploy token** and save the token immediately to provide to Pantheon Support.
 GitLab will not show it again.

 1. [Contact support](/guides/support/contact-support/) to add the Custom Upstream to your org.
 You must provide: